Enhancing poultry traceability in Western Australia

 We need you to make the number of chickens higher than 50.
 We are a farm that keeps chickens for bug control and fertilising the ground.
 We have chickens, ducks and guinea fowl.
 This total way over 50.
 We do not sell any produce from our poultry but they are very essential to our farm.
 Change the number allowed for non commercial farms to 100 and don’t charge a fee.
 Or add the poultry pic to the cattle/sheep pic so we are not burdened with another fee.
 We don’t make any money.

-Love my poultry, pasture improvement asked about 4 years ago
+Love my poultry, pasture improvement asked over 4 years ago

 The Department is seeking to find a balance between capturing information necessary for managing biosecurity risk and protecting poultry health while not impacting owners with small numbers of poultry.
 If you already have a property identification code (PIC) for sheep or cattle then you would not be required to obtain another one.